Queen's Own Cameron Highlanders of Canada: Second World War

 Patrols overnight on 22–23 in preparation for an attack on 23 August brought in seven prisoners of war.
-Launched at 0700 hours, the attack on Woensdrecht met stiff resistance and by 1630 hours "A" Company, which had gone to the assistance of the South Saskatchewan Regiment, was forced back to its former positions.
+Launched at 07:00 hours, the attack on Woensdrecht met stiff resistance and by 16:30 hours "A" Company, which had gone to the assistance of the South Saskatchewan Regiment, was forced back to its former positions.
 Despite the fierce opposition, the battalion captured 40 paratroopers from the 2nd and 3rd Battalions of the 6th Fallschirmjäger Regiment.
 Continuing the attack on 24 October, the Camerons made good progress against only light opposition, the majority of the enemy having withdrawn after the sharp fighting the previous day.
-By 2300 hours the area was cleared of enemy, and the battalion was relieved by the Black Watch of Canada.
+By 23:00 hours the area was cleared of enemy, and the battalion was relieved by the Black Watch of Canada.
 Private C. R. J. Batty was awarded a Military Medal for his actions.
+Sergeant Wilford Hiram Kirk received the Military Order of William (Knight 4th Class), Canadian Volunteer Service Medal and a number of British medals for his actions.

 On 26 October, the unit moved into the Beveland Causeway.
 On 27 October the Camerons seized the town of Yerseke and launched an assault across the Zuid-Beveland canal.
 Landing two companies on the island forming the lock gates on the west side, the attack was repulsed by mortar and heavy machine gun fire and the companies forced back across the canal.
 Another attempt to secure the lock bridges the next day succeeded in reaching the objective but was forced back across the canal once again.
 Lieutenant-Colonel Tommy Thompson was awarded a Distinguished Service Order for his actions.

 On 29 October, the battalion crossed the canal to relieve two companies of the Essex Scottish at Wemeldinge.
 That night Corporal M. J. Robertson from "A" Company brought in 21 prisoners of war (19 from 1020th Grenadier Regiment of the 70th Infantry Division and two from 170th Feld Ersatz) he and two others had taken at Kattendijke while on a wandering patrol of their own.
 On 30 October, the battalion moved to Goes to relieve the Black Watch of Canada where they remained the next day.